Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 Sophisticated 3D rendering is not necessarily an area where Erlang shines (perhaps, on the context of a client/server multimedia application, the client could rely on an engine like `Godot <https://en.wikipedia.org/wiki/Godot_(game_engine)>`_ instead), yet at least some level of rendering capabilities is convenient whenever performing 3D computations, implementing a server-side 3D logic, processing meshes, etc.

+MyriadGUI offers a basic support of old-style OpenGL (from its version 1.1 until version 3.0, when this API was still relying on ``glBegin``, ``glMatrix``, etc.; now available through the compatibility profile) and of modern OpenGL (the one based on shaders, GLSL, etc., with the core profile).

 One may refer to our `3D mini-HOWTO <https://howtos.esperide.org/ThreeDimensional.html>`_ for general information regarding these topics.